Marketing management involves carrying out tasks to achieve

 organisation’s task is to determine the needs, wants, and interests of target markets and to

-deliver the desired satisfactions more effectively
+deliver the desired satisfactions more effectively and efficiently than

 competitors in a way that preserves or enhances the customers and society s well-being.
 The